 This course engages students in a case study of some of the issues facing urban communities and neighbourhoods today.
 Students will develop both community-based and academic research skills by conducting research projects in co-operation with local residents and businesses, non-profit organizations, and government actors and agencies.

-[At least 1.5 credits at the B-level in ONE of the following: City Studies or Human Geography or Political Science or Sociology]
+8.0 credits, including at least 1.5 credits at the B-level from City Studies, Geography, Political Science or Sociology.

 Social and Behavioural Sciences

 Priority enrolment is given students registered in the City Studies programs.
 Students from other programs may request admission through the Program Advisor at firstname.lastname@example.org